emmanuel-bv/iotedge-iva-nano/README-in-person-lab.md

 Within a minute, DeepStream should restart.
 You can observe its status in IoT Central via the `Modules` tab.
 Once `deepstream` module is back to `Running`, copy again the `RTSP Video Url` field from the `Device` tab and give it to VLC (`Media` > `Open Network Stream` > paste the `RTSP Video URL` > `Play`).

-You should now detect people from your phone's camera.
-The count of `Person` in the `dashboard` tab *of your device* in IoT Central should go up.
+You should now detect people from one of the room's camera.
+The count of `Person`, aka `Secondary Detection` in the `dashboard` tab *of your device* in IoT Central should go up.

 We've just remotely updated the configuration of this intelligent video analytics solution!

-## Use an AI model to detect custom visual anomalies
+## Use a custom AI model to detect visual anomalies

 We'll use simulated cameras to monitor each of the soda cans production lines and we'll collect images and build a custom AI model to detects cans that are up or down.
 We'll then deploy this custom AI model to DeepStream via IoT Central.
 To do a quick Proof Of Concept, we'll use the [Custom Vision service](https://www.customvision.ai/), a no-code computer vision AI model builder.